jdb/jdb.github.com/imap_idle/prototype.rst

    the client,

 #. when a crazy client sends multiple messages in a burst without
-   waiting for the response to the first request to be returned first?
+   waiting for the response to the first command to be returned first?

 #. when the server sends a notification at the exact same time that
-   the client sends a request to stop the notification?
+   the client sends a command to stop the notification?

 Cases 1. and 2. are different from case 3.
 The latter will happen one day even with perfectly correct clients and servers, it is a bug.
 For